NESI CHAIR AND STUDENT REPRESENTATIVE

 Dr Christine St. Laurent is a postdoctoral research associate in the University of Massachusetts (UMass) SomneuroLab which researches the impact of sleep on health and cognition across the lifespan.
 She earned her PhD in kinesiology and MPH in epidemiology at the University of UMass.
 Her dissertation project focused on the effects of a school-based fitness program on academic performance and cognition in elementary school children.
 Her research focuses on the interactive roles of physical activity and sleep on children’s physical, cognitive, and brain health.
 Currently, she is examining the associations between 24-hour movement behaviors and various health and cognitive outcomes in early childhood.
 Christine is a member of the NESI Networking Team.

-Dr Hilary Caldwell is a Postdoctoral Fellow with the Healthy Populations Institute at Dalhousie University in Halifax, Canada.
+Dr. Hilary Caldwell is a CIHR Health System Impact Fellow with the Nova Scotia Department of Education and Early Childhood Development and the Dalhousie University Healthy Populations Institute at Dalhousie University in Halifax, Canada.
 Hilary completed her PhD with the Child Health & Exercise Medicine Program and the Department of Kinesiology at McMaster University and a CIHR Health System Impact Fellowship with the City of Hamilton Public Health Services Healthy Built Environments in Hamilton, Canada.
-Her doctoral research focused on children’s physical literacy, physical activity and health across childhood.
-Currently, Hilary contributes to various projects related to child health & well-being and public health.
+Hilary’s current research investigates how schools and communities can contribute to children’s physical activity, health, and well-being.
 Hilary is a member of the NESI Networking Team.

 Alexandra Descarpentrie holds a Bachelor’s degree in Life Sciences and a university diploma in scientific mediation from Université de La Réunion.
 She then turned to Public Health by joining the master’s program at Université de Paris-Saclay.
 Currently, as a PhD candidate at Center for Research in Epidemiology and StatisticS (CRESS, Université de Paris, Inserm), she is interested in the relations between lifestyle patterns in early childhood and their family contextual factors as well as different health events, both in general and homeless populations.
 Alexandra is a member of the NESI Networking Team.